 While you may not be able to cure a UTI naturally, there are actions you can take to stop UTIs from happening at all, and those are 100 percent natural.
 You’ve probably heard that peeing after sex is a good idea, and it is—but it’s a good idea to pee before sex, too, to get rid of any built-up bacteria ahead of time.
 And if you get the urge to go, don’t hold it in!
 Holding your urine for too long encourages bacteria to multiply.

-Ng recommends "Taking cranberry pills, avoid having a full bladder, increasing hydration, clean genitals prior to intercourse or using protection, avoid wiping back to front," are all measures that can help prevent a UTI.
+"Taking cranberry pills, avoid having a full bladder, increasing hydration, clean genitals prior to intercourse or using protection, avoid wiping back to front" are all measures that can help prevent a UTI, according to Ng.

 Love Wellness’s “UTI Don’t Think So” ($15) is another top-notch supplement with a really catchy name.
 Developed by a urogynecologist, it’s formulated with proanthocyanidins (PAC), an ingredient that’s proven to help maintain a healthy urinary tract.

-“Take probiotics that support good bacteria in [the] vagina—I recommend Florajen Women,” Bohn says.
-“And try taking a supplement with cranberry, as cranberry helps to prevent the bacteria from adhering to the urethra.
+Bohn says, “And try taking a supplement with cranberry, as cranberry helps to prevent the bacteria from adhering to the urethra.
 I recommend my patients take Cystex Urinary Health Maintenance; one tablespoon every day helps maintain your urinary health.”

 If the bacteria can’t stick to the urethra, she explains, they’re less likely to enter the bladder, multiply, and cause a UTI.
 So while you can’t cure a full-fledged UTI naturally, there are a lot of solid, natural ways to stop one from happening in the first place.
 Why not try it?
 Here’s to a happy, healthy urinary tract.